togwand/cadoras/README.md

 * NixOS

 #### TODO
+1. Read from top to bottom and fix issues with syntax and functionality
-1. Make other distros installations possible
+2. Make other distros installations possible